gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 (d) Analysis of the amount of sister chromatid separation in HeLa cells labelled on one-sister chromatid with F-ara-EdU and synchronised to G2 phase by RO-3306, in control cells, WAPL depleted cells, and Sororin depleted cells.

 (g)
-Analysis of the amount of sister chromatid separation in G2 synchronised HeLa cells labelled on one-sister chromatid and depleted of WAPL + Sororin, and wild type cells synchronised by late prophase.
+Analysis of the amount of sister chromatid separation in G2 synchronised HeLa cells labelled on one-sister chromatid and depleted of WAPL + Sororin, and wild type cells synchronised to late prophase.

 The notebooks calculate the Spearman correlation coefficient (SCC) between F-ara-EdU labelled DNA and bulk DNA stained by Hoechst 33342, for a subset of Z-sections around the centre of the 3D stack.
 The output is the mean SCC per cell.
 The notebooks can be found here: [notebook]().